Broken Sword: Story overview

 In The Shadow of the Templars, American George Stobbart is touring Europe.
 He becomes both a witness and victim of a bomb attack on a Parisian café "La Chandelle Verte", caused by a clown, later revealed to be an assassin named Khan.
 The perpetrator steals an old man's briefcase and sets off a bomb inside the café.
 Stobbart meets a French photo-journalist, Nicole "Nico" Collard, a resident of Rue Jarry in Paris, with whom he tries to discover who is responsible for the murder of the old man, Plantard, and while doing so, end up unraveling a conspiracy relating to the Knights Templar.
 The third and fourth game, The Sleeping Dragon and The Angel of Death, follow the Templar-related storyline: The Sleeping Dragon continuing the story from The Shadow of the Templars with a number of returning characters, while in The Angel of Death, George and Nico, with a newly introduced character Anna-Maria, unravel a mystery related to the Catholic Church.
-Unlike the other installments, in The Smoking Mirror, George and Nico unravel a Aztec mystery, involving the Aztec god Tezcatlipoca.
+Unlike the other installments, in The Smoking Mirror, George and Nico unravel an Aztec mystery, involving the Aztec god Tezcatlipoca.
 The Serpent's Curse follows a storyline related to the Gnostic Gospels.